aws-observability/terraform-aws-observability-accelerator/docs/helpers/new-eks-cluster.md

 # Creating a new Amazon EKS cluster with VPC

+!!! note
-> Note: This example is a subset from [this EKS Blueprint example](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/eks-cluster-with-new-vpc)
+    This example is a subset from [this EKS Blueprint example](https://github.com/aws-ia/terraform-aws-eks-blueprints/tree/main/examples/eks-cluster-with-new-vpc)

 This example deploys the following: